Don’t get me wrong, town days are a lot of fun. There’s food, people, and all the dogs you can pet.

 But, I had completed the barbarian, what’s one more hill?

-What was even cooler is that this trail took me down 5 miles down of single track, red dirt trail.
-I felt like I was in Arizona flying down a mountain while at the same time I saw snow capped peaks in the distance.
+What was even cooler is that this trail took me down 5 miles of single-track, red dirt trail.
+I felt like I was in Arizona flying down a mountain while at the same time, I saw snow-capped peaks in the distance.

 Apollo also took a beating on this trip.
 The dry dirt and rocks kicked up a lot of debris on my way down and I could feel the bolts on the bike slowly loosening.
 After the day, I treated him to a chain cleaning and of course, a huckleberry milkshake.